hackettka/HTML-CSS/classes.md

 }
 ```

-and in HTML they are incorporated into elements like this:
+...and in HTML they are incorporated into elements like this:

 ```
 <p class="navbar">